ha7ilm/qtcsdr/README.md

 * You will need **a proper low-pass filter for the transmitter output**, see the explanation below.<br />Soon you will be able to purchase the QRPi filter + amplifier board that was featured at TAPR DCC 2015, <a href="http://rfsparkling.com/qrpi">see details here.</a><br />(You can also build your own filter circuit based on HOWTOs found on the web.)
 * To transmit, you will need an USB audio card, because the Raspberry Pi doesn't have a microphone input.
 * You may or may not need an external powered USB hub to supply enough current to the audio card and the RTL-SDR.
-* As the OS for the Raspberry Pi 2, you will need at least **Raspbian Jessie (09/2015)** as it has the Qt5 packages in its repos.
-The install script will fail on Raspbian Wheezy and other older versions of the OS, you will have to install everything manually (and also download Qt5 binaries or build it from source).
+* As the OS for the Raspberry Pi 2, you will need at least **Raspbian Jessie (09/2015)** as it has the Qt5 packages in its repos (or you will have to manually download Qt5 binaries or build Qt5 from source).

 ## Warning